If you would like any information or advice about joining Tonbridge Canoe Club please email the Membership Secretary (see details below).

 back to top

 Marathon racing takes place at weekends throughout the year with each competing club hosting one or more events.
 Marathon racing operates on a divisional system so that everyone races against people of a similar ability.
 A newcomer to racing would start in Division 9 and race over a course of about 4 miles (which should take about 45 minutes).
 They would then progress through the divisions as they improve, maybe eventually reaching the highest divisions which race over a 12 mile course.
 Sprint racing takes place during the summer months, with the main events being five national regattas at the National Water Sports Centre at Holme Pierrepont in Nottingham.
 The races are over distances of 200, 500 and 1000 metres, and are also run in ability classes to ensure close races.
 The club competes in the annual Devizes to Westminster Canoe Race which is 125 miles of non stop paddling down the Kennet and Avon Canal to Reading and then down the river Thames.
 This Easter event is the longest non stop endurance race in the world.
 Training for this event requires a very high level of commitment over the winter months, and as part of the preparation we also compete in the Waterside and Thameside Series races in January and February each year.
 Race training takes place on most days during the year, and on weekday evenings from March to October.
 To reach the top level of competition requires great dedication and twice daily training, but dont panic if that sounds a bit too much for you, as paddling once a week is quite sufficient to start you off in the lower divisions, and we can give you all the coaching and advice you need to help you improve.
-The racing team members also use the clubhouse facilities for weights and indoor training during the winter months.
+The racing team members also use the clubhouse facilities for indoor training during the winter months.

 back to top